ilscipio/scipio-erp/README.md

   ./git-addons help

 ### Docker
 We also provide Docker images if you would like to try out Scipio with minimal effort.
 To create a fully functional SCIPIO ERP instance with some demo data already loaded, you can create a container with the following command:

   docker create -p 8080:8080 -p 8443:8443 ilscipio/scipio-erp:demo

+### Development
+For developers, the install/start commands above are typically too limited.
+The JetBrains IntelliJ IDEA integrated development environment with Scipio ERP Plugin (found in the integrated IDEA plugin store) is highly recommended and, for compilation and development tasks, the traditional bundled Apache Ant commands may and sometimes should be used instead:

+1. Clear local database (Derby), clean out old JARs, build, load demo data to database and start:
+  * Linux ./ant clean-all build load-demo start-debug
+  * OS X: ./ant clean-all build load-demo start-debug
+  * Windows: ant.bat clean-all build load-demo start-debug

+Commands can be listed using: ant -p (./ant -p)

+Commonly used and useful Ant developer commands:
+  * clean-all (implies clean-data clean-logs)
+  * clean-data (Warning: This deletes local Derby database demo data, but not PostgreSQL/external)
+  * clean-logs
+  * build
+  * rebuild
+  * lib-clean-cache-full (in case of maven/ivy issues)
+  * lib-update-force (in case of maven/ivy issues)
+  * start-debug
+  * restart-debug
+  * rebuild-debug
+  * stop-wait

+This is a quick cheat sheet and further information for developers can be found on the website documentation.

 ## Support
 For detailed information and changes about the SCIPIO ERP suite, visit the official website at: